aelkouhen/aelkouhen.github.io/_posts/data-snow/2023-09-05-data-snowflake-part-1.md

 In the case of the Snowflake Connector for Kafka, the same file size consideration mentioned earlier still applies due to its use of Snowpipe for data ingestion.
 However, there may be a trade-off between the desired maximum latency and a larger file size for cost optimization.
 The right file size for your application may not fit the above guidance, and that is acceptable as long as the cost implications are measured and considered.

 In addition, the amount of memory available in a Kafka Connect cluster node may limit the buffer size and, therefore, the file size.
-In that case, it is still a good idea to configure the timer value (buffer.flush.time) to ensure that files smaller than the buffer size are less likely.
+In that case, configuring the timer value (buffer.flush.time) is still a good idea to ensure that files smaller than the buffer size are less likely.

 Two elements—Buffer.flush.time and Buffer.flush.size—decide the total number of files per minute that you are sending to Snowflake via the Kafka connector.
-So tuning these parameters is very beneficial in terms of performance.
+So, tuning these parameters is very beneficial in terms of performance.
 Here’s a look at two examples:
 - If you set buffer.flush.time to 240 seconds instead of 120 seconds without changing anything else, it will reduce the base files/minute rate by a factor of 2 (reaching buffer size earlier than time will affect these calculations).
-- If you increase the Buffer.flush.size to 100 MB without changing anything else, the base files/minute rate will be reduced by a factor of 20 (reaching the max buffer size earlier than the max buffer time will affect these calculations).
+- If you increase the Buffer.flush.size to 100 MB without changing anything else, the base files/minute rate will be reduced by 20 (reaching the max buffer size earlier than the max buffer time will affect these calculations).

 For testing this setup locally, we will need:
-- open-source Apache Kafka 2.13-3.1.0 installed locally,
+- Open-source Apache Kafka 2.13-3.1.0 installed locally,
 - Snowflake Kafka Connector 1.9.1.jar (or new version),
 - OpenJDK <= 15.0.2,
 - a Snowflake user for streaming Snowpipe with an SSH key defined as the authentication method.

 First, you need to create a separate user that you are going to use for Streaming Snowpipe.
 Please remember to replace <YOURPUBLICKEY> with the corresponding details.
-Note, in this case, you need to remove the begin/end comment lines from the key file (e.g. —–BEGIN PUBLIC KEY—–), but please keep the new-line characters.
+In this case, you need to remove the begin/end comment lines from the key file (e.g. —–BEGIN PUBLIC KEY—–), but please keep the new-line characters.

 {% highlight sql linenos %}
 create user snowpipe_streaming_user password='',  default_role = accountadmin, rsa_public_key='<YOURPUBLICKEY>';